syncfusion-content/flutter-docs/Flutter/calendar/drag-drop and appointment resizing.md

 {% endtabs %}

 ### onAppointmentResizeUpdate
 [onAppointmentResizeUpdate]() callback was called whenever the appointment resizing in SfCalendar.
-The [onAppointmentResizeUpdate]() arguments contains the resizing appointment, resizing time, resizing offset and resource details.
+The [AppointmentResizeUpdateDetails]() arguments contains the resizing appointment, resizing time, resizing offset and resource details.

-[Resizing appointment]() - Get the resize appointment.
+[appointment]() - Get the resize appointment.
-[Resizing time]() - Get the resize appointment time.
+[resizingTime]() - Get the resize appointment time.
 [Resizing offset]() - Get the offset value.
 [Resource details]() - Get the resource details.